LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 There is an extra requirement in the case of recoveries in the sidechain context: The sidechain in which the recovery will happen needs to be aware of the `stateRoot` of the terminated sidechain.
 In general, this information is only available on mainchain (in the interoperability account of the terminated sidechain).
 A way to make sidechains aware of this specific information for state recoveries is needed.
 This recovery initialization process on sidechains can happen in two ways:
 * **Recovery initialization command**: This command is used to prove on a sidechain the value that the `stateRoot` of the terminated sidechain has on mainchain.
 Any user on the corresponding sidechain can send a transaction with this command and initiate the state recoveries with respect to the terminated sidechain.
-* **Sidechain terminated message**: As specified in the [cross-chain message LIP][CCMterminatedMessage], when a CCM reaches a receiving chain that has been terminated, a sidechain terminated message is created and sent back to the sending chain carrying the `stateRoot` of the terminated sidechain.
+* **Sidechain terminated message**: As specified in the [cross-chain message LIP][research:ccm#terminatedMessage], when a CCM reaches a receiving chain that has been terminated, a sidechain terminated message is created and sent back to the sending chain carrying the `stateRoot` of the terminated sidechain.
 The application of this CCM on the sidechain will effectively initiate the recovery process.

 Assuming these conditions are fulfilled, the entries of substores of any recoverable module in a terminated sidechain can be recovered back to the chain in which the transaction with this command was submitted.
 In particular, users can recover their LSK tokens back to their user account on mainchain.
 What is more, sidechain developers may implement any custom logic for the `recover` function in their custom modules, so that recoveries may have different functionalities depending on the module and the sidechain where the process happens.

 Similar to the case for message recovery commands, it is not guaranteed to recover from the expected state in every situation.
 Certain state information of the terminated sidechain might have been modified and certified to the mainchain before termination.

-In summary, the functionality provided by these recovery commands applies for sidechains that were terminated for inactivity or [other violations of the interoperability protocol][CCUviolations].
+In summary, the functionality provided by these recovery commands applies for sidechains that were terminated for inactivity or [other violations of the interoperability protocol][research:ccu#violations].
 If the validators of the terminated sidechain were byzantine in the past, i.e., the security guarantees of the sidechain were broken, it is likely that these recovery mechanisms would not work.

 ### Recovery Commands as an Off-chain Service